vstoykovbg/cryptopup/README.md

 When text mode is selected (with "do not copy in RAM") it requires very low RAM (assuming you will use frugal settings on Doubleslow).
 I tested it with 192MB RAM and Doubleslow was able to work with 64MiB RAM requirement for the first stage of hashing.

+For ideas how to use Cryptopup securely: [How Jason Bourne Stores His Bitcoin in 2021](https://github.com/vstoykovbg/jb)

 ![Cryptopup boot screen](images/cryptopup_11.png?raw=true "Cryptopup boot screen")

 In the following example it works with only 192MB RAM (in Linux console mode, selected as shown in the above screenshot).